- South Australian Health & Whyalla Hospitals

 AIA SA Commendation in Public Architecture - 2014

-The new entry along with the new reception, foyer and kiosk facilities acts a major directional node and community hub for the new development.
-From here you gain access to the first floor cancer centre, new double storey ward block, new theatre and day surgery areas and have access to the existing buildings within the hospital complex.
-It is a space that encompasses all aspects of the hospitals operations.
+The new entry along with the new reception, foyer and kiosk facilities acts as a major directional node and community hub for the new development.
+From here you gain access to the first-floor cancer centre, new double storey ward block, new theatre and day surgery areas and have access to the existing buildings within the hospital complex.
+It is a space that encompasses all aspects of the hospital’s operations.
 But it is also a major waiting area and place for user interaction and discussion.

-In brief -The Whyalla Regional Cancer Centre Redevelopment has utilized a board range of mechanisms under this self assessment to minimize it effect on the environment.
+In brief -The Whyalla Regional Cancer Centre Redevelopment has utilized a board range of mechanisms under this self-assessment to minimize its effect on the environment.
 By utilizing this method the building not only reduces its carbon footprint has also reduced the negative effects to its end users of sick building syndrome.
 Low VOC and formaldehyde materials have been strictly specified with patients and end users in mind.

-All windows have been modeled to provide maximum horizontal sun shading.
+All windows have been modelled to provide maximum horizontal sun shading.

 All roof water is collected within a 200,000 L underground storage tank for landscaping reuse.

-A comprehensive site specific ISO 14001:2004 compliant Environmental Management Plan was utilized throughout construction
+A comprehensive site-specific ISO 14001:2004 compliant Environmental Management Plan was utilized throughout the construction.